 If you have moved into a house without a garage many people take the decision to add one so their ‘pride and joy’ the car can have its own home.
 These extra garages are mostly made from timber or concrete, and you can examples on this web site, or sometimes plastic or metal.
 The timber garage tends to look more at home in the garden but it’s important that this is made from pressure treated timber.

 The concrete garage is widely used as well.
-The concrete is very long lasting with most concrete garages having a 10-year guarantee, however, you can get concrete garages with 10 years guarantee.
+The concrete is very long lasting with most concrete garages having a guarantee, however, you can get concrete garages with 10 years guarantee.
 You can examples on this web site.
 Obviously, a company offering 10 years guarantee on their garages should be given special consideration.
 Plastic garages and metal garages can also serve this purpose well.

 However, modern living has evolved the use of the garage from storing the car to a general storeroom and the car is left outside.
 Often, when converted into usable working space, these rooms can take on a different life.